AYAHUASCA IN OREGON

 We are always thrilled to hear of the United States embracing the therapeutic value fo psychedelic plants.
 We hope to someday offer retreats and ceremonies in Oregon and other areas of the states, but until then, we strongly urge anyone looking to participate in ayahuasca ceremonies in the United States to find a qualified and reputable center or facilitator to work with.
 Or, if your journey takes you to Costa Rica, we will be here.

 Over the years we have worked hard to develop quality ayahuasca retreats that encompass a range of healing modalities for the highest therapeutic value without feeling overwhelming or rushing too much into a short amount of time.
-Our belief in QUALITY over QUANTITY can be seen in many different aspects of our retreats.
-We have had the opportunity to observe what works and what doesn't in our programs and with that knowledge we have developed our retreats with some key factors that make us stand out against the crowd.
+Our belief in QUALITY can be seen in many different aspects of our retreats.
+We have had the opportunity to observe what works and what doesn't in our programs and with that knowledge we have curated our retreats with some key factors that make us stand out against the crowd.

 Our center is designed to feel like home.
 It is decorated and furnished like home because that's what it is, our home.
 Jeanae and Matt live on site year round and are constantly making updates to the center to make it more comfortable for every guest.
 We offer all private rooms with complete en suite bathrooms.
 Each new queen bed is fitted with quality sheets and comforter plus 4 lush pillows.
 Each guest is proved with 2 thick and soft bath towels, a wash cloth, shampoo and conditioner.